-As of October 1985, there were over 500 agricultural districts formed or certified within the state.
+As of September 1987, there were over 500 agricultural districts formed or certified within the state.
 The total area encompassed was about 7.2 million acres.
 In addition, there were individual commitments outside of districts allowing for agricultural value assessments on several thousand acres.
-No state initiated agricultural districts of 2,000 acres of "unique irreplaceable" land area have land area have been formed.
+No state initiated agricultural districts of 2,000 acres of "unique and irreplaceable" land area have been formed.